AdobeDocs/advertising.en/help/dsp/campaign-management/reports/placement-forecast.md

 * For placements within a package, the budget assigned to the placement is used for calculations.
 During the flight, the budget allocated to the placement is calculated.

-* For placements added to a package in flight, an equal share of the budget based on the number of placements is calculated.
+* For placements added to a package in flight, the budget is divided equally based on the number of placements.
 When the placement goes live, the budget assigned by the package is calculated.

 ## Best Practices (Requirements? or Best Practices for what -- getting useful data?)